gaojunhao0504/acrn-hypervisor/doc/developer-guides/hld/virtio-console.rst

 -  When tty is used, please make sure the redirected tty is sleeping, (e.g., by ``sleep 2d`` command), and will not read input from stdin before it is used by virtio-console to redirect guest output.

+-  When virtio-console socket_type is appointed to client, please make sure server VM(socket_type is appointed to server) has started.

 -  Claiming multiple virtio serial ports as consoles is supported, however the guest Linux OS will only use one of them, through the